WalletScrutiny/WalletScrutinyCom/_bearer/lotes.md

 - Issue the Lote - specify the amount of satoshis you want the note to "hold."
 - Record the Lote to a physical NFC chip.
 - The receiver must open his app and hit "Claim Lote."
-He must scan the NFC card.
+He must scan the chip on which the Lote was recorded on.
 - The sats will arrive in the receiver's wallet.

-Along with the fact there's no official store in sight, it appears that "Lotes" are more like DIY products that need the Lotes app to "write" information onto the chip.
+Along with the fact there's no official store, product, or specifications in sight, we assume that "Lotes" are only **DIY products** that need the Lotes app to "write" information onto the chip.
 As of this date, the app is only available for beta testers on the App Store.